thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

 is a plus in those cases), browse the web and even do Linux stuff (more about this later).
-The fact that it is small (the size remembers me of a [netbook](https://en.wikipedia.org/wiki/Netbook)), lightweight (~1KG, including the keyboard), has a good screen (that is bright and also HiDPI) and good battery life (I don't have numbers but I almost never worry about it) is what makes this device the perfect companion to trips.
+The fact that it is small (the size remembers me of a [netbook](https://en.wikipedia.org/wiki/Netbook)), lightweight (~1KG, including the keyboard), has a good screen (that is bright and HiDPI) and good battery life (I don't have numbers but I almost never worry about it) is what makes this device the perfect companion to trips.

 Also, it has 2 USB-C ports and supports DisplayPort alt-mode, so it means you can charge it, connect to a external display and peripherals, all at the same time.
-Sadly, the maximum output resolution I got was 1080p, altough some people at Reddit [seems to been successful](https://www.reddit.com/r/chromeos/comments/zh27tg/comment/izku724/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) at 1440p, and the specs suggests it supports even 4k.
+Sadly, the maximum output resolution I got was 1080p, altough some people at Reddit [seems to been successful](https://www.reddit.com/r/chromeos/comments/zh27tg/comment/izku724/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) at 1440p, and the specs suggests it supports 4k.
 It may be my Dell S3423DWC monitor being wonky, the fact that it is Ultrawide or the cable, who knows?
 I even tried to change the monitor to "High Resolution" mode in settings, but to no avail.

 ChromeOS is also really interesting nowadays.
 To start, it is designed from the ground up to be a [secure computing